Sword-Smith/Sword/README.md

 p2)` function is used, where `a` is the token constract address (e.g. eToroUSD).

-Transfering an arbitry token amount can be done by using `scale(n, e, c)`, where `n` is the amount of tokens the constract will hold, `e` is an expression resolving in the actual amount of tokens to transfer and `c` is the constract to excecute.
+Transfering an arbitry token amount can be done by using `scale(n, e, c)`, where `n` is the maximum amount of tokens the contract will lock in escrow, `e` is an expression resolving in the actual amount of tokens to transfer and `c` is the ERC-20 token contract. excecute.
 This means that combining the transfer function and the scale function above, we can transfer an arbitrary amount of tokens using `scale(a, e, transfer(a, p1, p2))`.